swarnava-96/Digit-Recognition/README.md

 # Digit-Recognition
-### Goal: The Goal of this project is to recognize digits using ANN on Keras MNIST data set.
+### Goal: The Goal of this mini project is to recognize digits using ANN on Keras MNIST data set.

-### Data set:
+### About the data set:
 I have used the Keras inbuilt MNIST data set that contains 70K 28x28 gray scale of the 10 digits.

 ### Project Description: